dtandev/coronavirus/README.md

 # Comments to dataset

+## 21/06/2020
+* Today we made the last update of dataset.
+We looking for new opportunities and start new projects.
+Thank you so much for helpful comments.

 ## 08/04/2020
 * There is no consistency in informing about healthy and recovered people.
 Some sources do not treat recovered patients as healthy and some do.